Inklingo

 genial

-Use 'genial' to express that something is generally great, awesome, or neat, often in response to news or an idea.
+Use 'genial' to express that something is great, awesome, or neat, often used for positive reactions to events or ideas.

 A group of stylized, joyful cartoon characters cheering enthusiastically with bright smiles and raised arms, surrounding a single, perfectly ripe, glowing red apple.